ViewComponent/view_component/CONTRIBUTING.md

 # Contributing

 _This project is intended to be a safe, welcoming space for collaboration.
-Contributors are expected to adhere to the Contributor Covenant code of conduct._
+By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md)._

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.